-As of September 21, parents/staff will have the choice to use the SMDHU Self-Assessment Screening Tool or the On-Line COVID-19 Self-Screening Tool provided by the Ministry of Education.
+Parents/staff must use the Provincial On-line Screening Tool provided by the Ministry of Education or the PDF version of the screening tool.
 The on-line tool provides direct feedback for families/staff about what to do if anyone in the household develops symptoms or has any other COVID-19 indicator.

-As of October 1, the Ministry of Health has updated the symptoms list and language for school screening.
-The on-line tool has been updated to accommodate these changes and there is also a new PDF version of the tool that should be used in place of the earlier self-screening assessment.
+As of April 13, 2021, the Ministry of Health has updated the symptoms list and language for school screening.
+The on-line tool and PDF version have been updated to accommodate these changes.

 Health Screening Policies: